-Disclaimer: I received a 5kcrate subscription box to review as part of being a BibRave Pro.
+Disclaimer: I received an entry into the Carlsbad 5000 as part of being a BibRave Pro.
 Learn more about becoming a BibRave Pro(ambassador), and check out BibRave.com to review, find, and write race reviews!
 All opinions are my own.

 The Hot Chocolate 15k race this past Sunday has kick started another few weeks of racing and I’m not going to lie, I’m pretty excited.
 I started January off with 5 races and then had no races planned for February.
 February drove me nuts.
 My Sundays were filled with sleeping in and it just wasn’t fun.
 LOL.
 I kid.
 I was itching to race though and even contemplated signing up for another marathon in May, but that ended up not happening (thankfully).

 So now that race season has come up again, I’m ecstatic.
 Maybe I’m a little too ecstatic since I shouldn’t have gone all out last weekend because this week, I’m paying the price.
 My knees ached a bit on Monday so I rested and had fried chicken instead.
 LOL.
 I know.
 I make the best decisions.
 On Tuesday, I promised a friend I’d go to spin class with her at Cycle Bar.
 It was a good idea since there’d be less pressure on the joints and I walked out of there drenched in sweat and feeling like I accomplished something. 🙂 Yesterday, I had a nice 4.5 mile run with the run group at Fleet Feet San Diego, but definitely felt my sore joints.
 I think I might have also pulled a glute.
 Oops.